What is a TEDx event?

 - A TEDx event can’t be co-branded with an institution except under specific license types – for a college or university, or for internal events (for corporations and organizations).

 - A TEDx event is not a platform for professional speakers, such as motivational speakers and professional life coaches.
-Its purpose is to give a wide platform to those who don’t often have one.
+Its purpose is to give a platform to those who don’t often have one.

 - A TEDx event is not focused solely on entrepreneurship, business or technology.
 Diversity of topics is key!